jbcodeforce/spark-studies/docs/dev/python.md

     posts = lines.filter(lambda l: "POST" in l).collect()
 ```

-* Be sure docker compose has started a master node and at least one worker node.
+* To run it, be sure docker compose has started a master node and at least one worker node.
-* Verify the Masster console: [http://localhost:8085/](http://localhost:8085/)
+* Verify the Master console: [http://localhost:8085/](http://localhost:8085/)
 * Run the sample python program: To be able to run program as job on Spark cluster, we need to connect to the cluster and use `spark-submit` command.

     For that we are using another container instance, with the source code mounted to `/home`: